 Preventing Carbon Steel Pipe Corrosion

-Protective Coatings: Applying coatings like paint, epoxy, or zinc galvanization creates a barrier between the steel and corrosive elements, significantly slowing down corrosion.
+Protective Coatings: Applying coatings like paint, epoxy, or zinc galvanization creates a barrier between the steel and corrosive elements, slowing down corrosion a lot.

 Cathodic Protection: This electrochemical technique involves sacrificing a less noble metal (like zinc or magnesium) to protect the carbon steel pipe.